 Saving Money on Custard Sauce – Creme Anglaise:

 There’s really no sense in ever paying full price for your “dry” baking goods.
 Watch for them to be on sale around any holiday but really stock up around Christmas and Easter when the sales are fantastic.
-Put anything you bring into your home containing flour or cornstarch in the freezer for 30 days to avoid any peskies.’
+Put anything you bring into your home containing flour or cornstarch in the freezer for 30 days to avoid any peskies.

-The same strategy works for refrigerated items like cream and eggs, both of which have a long shelf life in the fridge and keep well for weeks.
+The same buying strategy works for refrigerated items like cream and eggs, both of which have a long shelf life in the fridge and keep well for weeks.
 They’ll be on sale around almost every holiday.

 Aldi is a great place to pick up all these items and their everyday prices rival the best grocery store sale prices.
 You’re going to have egg whites leftover.
 Take a peek at my post, 75 Ways to Use Leftover Egg Whites if you need it.
 Information is there on storing, too.Print

 Custard Sauce – Creme Anglaise